artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 * Links, including email ``mailto:`` links, will be replaced with AtoM's custom formatting for links - for more information, see:
-  :ref:`add-custom-links`.
+  :ref:`formatting-links`.
 This means that after being run, links will now appear in AtoM's view pages as they were intended to when the HTML was added.
 * Styling elements, such as ``<em>``, ``<b>``, ``<strong>``, ``<i>``, etc.